If this option is enabled, the From and To settings can be used to precisely define the range within the animation that should be baked.

 Relative path names, as described under File..., can also be used.

 Click on this button to bake the internal cache and save it to the path defined in the Filename field.
 The external cache will then be used right away.
+If a cache of the same name was already saved, several prompts will be displayed to prevent these from being overwritten by mistake.

 Click on this button to save the current internal cache - without baking it again - to the path defined in the Filename field (only works if an internal cache is used).